codeomnitrix/firestore-explorer/README.md

 To use this extension you will need to generate a Firebase service account from your Firebase console, as explained in the [Firebase Admin SDK documentation](https://firebase.google.com/docs/admin/setup#set-up-project-and-service-account).

 Provide a path to the service account JSON file in the `serviceAccountKeyPath` setting.
-You can also use the "Firestore Explorer: Initialize" command from the Command Palette to quickly reach the setting field.
+You can also use the "Firestore Studio: Initialize" command from the Command Palette to quickly reach the setting field.

 ## Features

-After configuring the extension with your service account, open the Firestore Explorer View in the activity bar to:
+After configuring the extension with your service account, open the Firestore Studio View in the activity bar to:

 - navigate all the collections and documents of your project (items will be loaded only when needed and paged to minimize the number of API requests);